Please contact your travel coordinator for specific department policies on how to initiate a travel request.

 The University of Alaska reimburses for the actual cost of lodging up to 150% of the standard lodging rate.
 A business justification is required if lodging exceeds 150% of the standard lodging rate.

 Per Diem rates are set by the Federal fiscal year, effective October 1 each year.
-The meals and incidental expense rates are loaded in TEM, however, for monthly lodging allowance please use Per Diem Rates Look-Up for the contiguous United States (“CONUS Rates”).
+Monthly lodging allowance are found at Per Diem Rates Look-Up for the contiguous United States (“CONUS Rates”).

 Rates for Alaska, Hawaii, U.S. Territories and Possessions (“OCONUS Rates”) are set by the Department of Defense.